kyle95wm/dwc_network_installer/README.md

 You MUST be running an opperating system that supports APT-GET as a package manager.
 For example, Raspbian (the native Debian for Raspberry Pi_ and Ubuntu support APT right out of the box

-There are two versions of this script available: an English version and a French translation (credits to Dr. Wily)

 # If you are having problems or have recommendations on improving either one of these scripts, let me know in the issues section